Sutherland Springs church shooting: Shooting

 Kelley was then confronted by and traded fire with Stephen Willeford, a local resident and former firearms instructor who was armed with an AR-15 semi-automatic rifle.
 Willeford had taken cover behind a truck across the street from the church and shot Kelley twice, once in the leg and once in the upper left torso under his tactical gear.
-Kelley, who had dropped his rifle during the initial firefight with Willeford, fired back with a handgun before fleeing in his Ford Explorer.
+Kelley, who had dropped his rifle during the initial firefight with Willeford, shot back with a handgun before fleeing in his Ford Explorer.
 Willeford fired one more round as Kelley sped north on FM 539.
 Willeford then noticed a pickup truck pulled up to the intersection of 4th St. and FM 539, driven by Johnnie Langendorff.

 Willeford approached and entered Langendorff's truck on the passenger side.
 They then pursued Kelley at high speed for about five to seven minutes.
 According to Langendorff, they drove at speeds up to 95 mph.
 While chasing Kelley, the men called police dispatch to report the route and direction of the chase assuming the police were headed toward the church.

 During the chase, Kelley called his wife and spoke to her and his parents, informing them "I just shot up the Sutherland Springs church", and telling his father that he was injured and thought that he would not survive.
 Kelley reportedly repeatedly emphasized how sorry he was.
-Bleeding from his injuries, Kelley soon lost control of his vehicle, hitting a road sign before crossing a bar ditch at the Hartfield/Sandy Elm Road intersection and finally stopping about 30 feet into the field on the opposite side.
+Bleeding from his injuries, Kelley soon lost control of his vehicle, and collided with a road sign before crossing a bar ditch at the Hartfield/Sandy Elm Road intersection and stopping about 30 feet into an empty field.

-Willeford and Langendorff observed that he was motionless, and police took over the scene when they arrived.
+Willeford and Langendorff observed Kelley was motionless, and police took over the scene when they arrived.
 Police found Kelley dead in his car with three gunshot wounds, including a self-inflicted head wound.
 Two handguns were found in the vehicle: a Glock 19 9mm and a Ruger SR22 .22-caliber, both of which Kelley had purchased.

 Victims

 The attack occurred during the church's Sunday service.
 Twenty-six people were killed and 22 others were injured.
-The dead comprised ten women, seven men, seven girls, one boy, and an unborn child.
+The dead comprised ten women, seven men, six girls, two boys, and an unborn child.
 Twenty-three died inside the church, two outside, and one in a hospital.
 The oldest victim was 77 years old.
 One victim was the 14-year-old daughter of church pastor Frank Pomeroy, who had not been at the church on the day of the attack.
 Visiting pastor Bryan Holcombe died with eight family members, including an unborn grandchild.

 The injured victims were taken to Connally Memorial Medical Center in Floresville, University Hospital in San Antonio, and Brooke Army Medical Center at Fort Sam Houston.

 One of the wounded victims, Kris Workman, was shot twice and paralyzed from the waist down.